svermeulen/vim-macrobatics/README.md

 nnoremap <space>t :<c-u>call <sid>doSomething()<cr>
 ```

+However, dependending on your platform and the types of key presses used during the macro, it may not be possible to represent the macro correctly as text inside your `.vimrc`.
+If you find this to be a problem, I would suggest using [named macros instead](#named-macros) which do not suffer from this problem (because the macro is stored into a binary file).

 ## Re-mapping `q`

 If you find yourself using this plugin and no longer have a need for Vim's built-in way of recording registers, then you might want to re-use the `q` key for something else.
 An easy way to achieve this is to use the `<nowait>` setting when adding a new binding.
 For example: